 Punta Moreno is located on the north coast of Isabela Island between the volcano Sierra Negra and Cerro Azul volcano.
-The trail runs along a lava flow Pahohoe (solidified lava in the form of corrugated or an accordion) into a complex of coastal lagoons, its main attraction are several species of birds which can be found around this lakes and mangroves.
+The trail runs along a lava flow Pahohoe (solidified lava in the form of corrugated or an accordion) into a complex of coastal lagoons, where several species of birds which can be found around this lakes and mangroves

 AM: URBINA BAY

 Urbina Bay is located at the base of Alcedo Volcano on the west coast, between Tagus Cove and Elizabeth Bay.
-This area experienced a major uplift in 1954, causing the land to rise over 16 feet.
+This area experienced a major uplift in 1954, which caused the land to rise over 16 feet.
 The coast expanded half a mile out, leaving marine life stranded on the new shore.
-This area is also a great place for snorkeling.
-Urbina Bay is a path that starts at the beach where a landing is made wet, the course is approximately 3200m, and substrates through the sand, pumice, lava, coral and vegetation in a coastal area suffered an uprising and the listener can appreciate iguana burrows.
-It is an ide al place to see red and blue lobster.
+This area is also a great place to snorkel.
+Urbina Bay is a path that starts off with a wet landing.
+The course is approximately 3200m, and made up of sand, pumice, lava, coral and vegetation where one can observe iguana burrows.
+It is an ideal place to see red and blue lobster!

-In Bahia Urbina you can see a lot of Darwin’s finches.
-Its main attraction is the land iguanas, larger than in places like South Plaza Island, Galapagos tortoises also in the wild, sometimes even out of season they are on the bottom of the islands.
-Also in this area stands a large amount of vegetation, chamomile and Rosewood, but among all these plants stand out the beautiful flowers of cotton Darwin, endemic to the Galapagos Islands.
+In Bahia Urbina you can see Darwin’s finches.
+Its main attraction is the land iguanas, which are larger than in places like South Plaza Island and Galapagos tortoises also in the wild, sometimes even out of season they are on the bottom of the islands.

 PM: TAGUS COVE